-Patient and personnel protection, as well as radiation exposure and monitoring are the basics of this course.
-Subjects include the biologic effects of radiation; minimizing patient exposure; NCRP and CFR-21 Regulations; ALARA and dosages; units of measurement and dosimeters (i.e. film badges).
-An important focus is on the effects of ionizing radiation on human cells in terms of radiosensitivity and radioresistance.
+This course will introduce patient and personnel protection, as well as radiation exposure and monitoring.
+Students will learn the biologic effects of radiation; minimizing patient exposure; NCRP regulations and CFR-21 guidelines for fluoroscopy and portable units; ALARA and dosages; units of measurement and dosimeters (i.e. film badges).
+Upon successful course completion students will be able to understand the effects of ionizing radiation on human cells in terms of radio-sensitivity and radio-resistance.